[ Printer Friendly Version ] [ Report Abuse ]

 “Have you not heard of protection?” he asked slowly.

 Louis was a little offended at Horatio’s comment.
-Especially as he was looking at him like Louis was some first year, that had made his way to the dungeons for his Astronomy lesson.
+Especially as he was looking at him like Louis was some first year, which had made his way to the dungeons for his Astronomy lesson.

 Louis looked at him blankly for a moment.
-“I don’t know.”
+“I don’t know.
+It was probably a heat of the moment thing?”

 “At least there’s a good thing to come out of this,” Horatio stated, looking down at Louis who now had his head in his hands.